Filter by Category

 Tuition: $25 per household

 Biscuits and gravy are a brunch staple at instructor Lacey’s house, especially any time guests are visiting for a weekend visit.
 Participants will learn how to make fluffy biscuits full of buttery layers, as well as a creamy sausage gravy from scratch.

 Each participant will make 6-8 servings of biscuits and gravy.
 As this is an online class, participants are asked to gather their own ingredients, which will be sent to you upon registration.

 About the Instructor: Lacey Squier loves cooking food of all kinds.
 She is an amateur cook who spends much of her free time learning how to recreate dishes from her favorite restaurant and travel experiences.
 It is liberating to realize you can have anything you want for dinner ... as long as you're willing to make it yourself!

-When not experimenting with food at home and making a huge mess of her kitchen, Lacey likes to take walks or go on a hike with her spouse, Eric, and their dog Wendell.
-She is also learning Portuguese and dreams of visiting Brazil again.
-Lacey works at Ely Family Dental and serves as a member of the Ely Folk School Board.
+When not experimenting with food at home (and making a huge mess of her kitchen), Lacey likes to take walks or go on a hike with her spouse, Eric, and their dog Wendell.
+Lacey serves as Chair of the Ely Folk School Board.